Congenital Hypothyroidism in Children

 healthy pace.
 This helps the brain, heart, muscles, and other organs work well.
 A

-normal metabolism also helps ensure a healthy temperature, heart rate, energy level,
+normal metabolism also helps make sure of a healthy temperature, heart rate, energy

-and growth rate.
-If a baby doesn't make enough thyroid hormones, it can cause serious
+level, and growth rate.
+If a baby doesn't make enough thyroid hormones, it can cause

-condition needs to be treated as soon as possible to lower the chance of these problems
+The condition needs to be treated as soon as possible to lower the chance of these

 Causes